South Asian migrants accuse Croatian police of brutal beatings at border | DW | 26.10.2020

-South Asian migrants stuck in Bosnian camps have accused Croatian police of severely beating people caught trying cross the border into the EU.
-Human rights groups demand an investigation into the abuse allegations.
+South Asian migrants stuck in Bosnian camps have accused Croatian police of badly beating people caught trying cross the border into the EU.
+Human rights groups are calling for an investigation of the abuse allegations.

 Solaiman is a 20-year-old Bangladeshi migrant, and one of nearly 600 South Asian asylum-seekers who are camped out in a hilly forest in the western Bosnian town of Velika Kladusa, just a few kilometers away from the border with Croatia.